-CIB is one of the leading financial services conglomerate in Egypt.
-The Bank is a medium-sized player with an approximate 7% market share in terms of assets.
+AAIB is one of the leading financial services providers in Egypt.
 Among its key strengths are its strong corporate banking franchise, sound management, strong credit culture and well-trained workforce.
-The bank's strong position in Egypt is currently tested by the challenging domestic operating environment, which is putting pressure on asset quality and profitability.

-The bank's reputation as being one of the largest private sector banks in Egypt and its track record are considered positive factors to act as a Custodian to the proposed transactions.
-CIB is also formally appointed as a back-up Servicer to the transaction.
-As a custodian, CIB already has daily access to Contact's collection system and databases.
-In addition, the fact that the majority of the obligors have their accounts with CIB is likely to facilitate the collection procedures, in case CIB needs to assume the role of a Servicer.
-CIB is rated by Moody's and has a local currency deposit rating of B3.
+The bank's sound capital adequacy, high liquidity, strong profitability, strategic shareholders and solid track record are considered positive factors to act as a Custodian to the proposed transactions.
+AAIB is also formally appointed as a back-up Servicer to the transaction.
+As a custodian, AAIB already has daily access to Contact's collection system and databases which is likely to ensure a smooth transition in case AAIB needs to assume the role of a Servicer .